yodabytz/NetScope-2.0-Beta/README.md

 ## To Do:
 ```
 1) Add more features on the running processes screen
-2) get CPU usage down more
+2) get CPU usage down more (fixed)

-If you have any feature request, let me know
+If you have any feature requests, let me know
 ```